Jason-Berkower/Project--Charakterersteller/README.md

 ## Code Snippet

-The following snippet of code pulls the alignments array from the D&D5e API, pushes it into a math.random function, return a random selection from said array, then post it to the relevant text input.
-Likewise, the snippet also includes the function used to erase the previous alignment entry on each subsequent click of the generator button.
+The following snippet of code pulls the alignments array from the D&D5e API, pushes it into a math.random function, returns a random selection from said array, then posts it to the relevant text input.
+Likewise, this snippet also includes the function used to erase the previous alignment entry on each subsequent click of the generator button.

 ```
 async function getAlignment() {